ProtProtocols/IsoProt/README.md

 ## Testing

-To launch the docker image you can use `Test/run_docker.sh` script.
+To launch the docker image you can use `Test/run_docker.sh` script (remember to make it executable).
 Again, this was only tested on Ubuntu.

 To then launch the pipeline use: